ufmedia/WhalePress/README.md

 WhalePress is a complete Docker Compose local development environment tailored for WordPress.

-To learn more and get started, head over to the project [Wiki](https://github.com/ufmedia/dockpress/wiki).
+Head over to the project [Wiki](https://github.com/ufmedia/dockpress/wiki) to learn more and get started.

 ## TL;DR